Praveen86july/jgpelaez.github.io/_drafts/en/terraform-aws-wso2-esb-docker-sample.md

 ```

 ### **variables.tf**:
-Definition for some input variables, the keys, and passwords will be parametrized
+Definition for some input variables as the region, instance type and region, the keys, and passwords will be parametrized.

 ```json
 variable "key_name" {